statamic/docs/content/collections/docs/principals.md

 However, these solutions all add complexity and should only be used when necessary for scale.

-Statamic's "default state" is to operate in flat file mode, which not only reduces complexity, but opens up a world of possibilities, like:
+Statamic's "default mode" is to operate in flat file mode, which not only reduces complexity, but opens up a world of possibilities, like:

 - End-to-end **version control**.
 - The ability to write and manage content **right in your code editor**.